 - A Veteran has to first meet one or more BT administratively eligibility (see first question) and

 - A VA clinician must determine and document that a special mode of transportation is medically required to transport the Veteran in relation to VA or VA-authorized health care.
-Should it be clinically determined at one VA facility that special mode transportation is required, this should be accepted at all VA facilities unless there is an indication a Veteran’s condition may have changed.
+Should it be clinically determined care at one VA facility that special mode transportation is required, this should be accepted at all VA facilities unless there is an indication a Veteran’s condition may have changed.

 Can a Veteran not eligible for BT but who has extenuating circumstances receive BT?